AdobeDocs/document-cloud-learn.en/help/acrobat/accessibility-series/accessibility-overview.md

     <div>
     <a href="set-up-workspace.md"><strong>Set up your workspace</strong></a>
     </div>
-    <em>Learn how to put all the accessibility tools right at your fingertip to help streamline making accessible PDF files</em>
+    <em>Learn how to put all the accessibility tools right at your fingertips</em>
     <br>
   </td>
   <td>